jina-ai/clip-as-service/docs/user-guides/finetuner.md

-# Fine-tuning CLIP models using Finetuner
+# Fine-tuning CLIP Models Using Finetuner

 Although CLIP-as-service has provided you a list of pre-trained models, you can also train your own models.
 This guide will show you how to use [Finetuner](https://finetuner.jina.ai) to fine-tune models and use them in CLIP-as-service.